-The Khapra Beetle is a pest that poses a major biosecurity risk to Australian grains and the economy by feeding directly on stored grain and dry foodstuffs and infesting goods with larval skins and hairs that are a health risk and difficult to remove from transport containers and vessels.
+The Khapra Beetle is a pest that poses a major biosecurity risk to Australian grains and the economy by feeding directly on stored grain, dry foodstuffs and by infesting goods with larval skins and hairs that are a health risk.
+These are difficult to remove from transport containers and vessels.
 The beetle typically enters Australia by hitchhiking in food and grain imports and in cracks and crevices within shipping containers and packaging.

-Currently listed as number two on Australia's list of National Priority Plant Pests, the Department of Agriculture, Water and the Environment has established strict measures for eligible cargo entering Australia during the season.
+Currently listed as number two on Australia's list of National Priority Plant Pests, the Department of Agriculture, Fisheries and Forestry has established strict measures for eligible cargo entering Australia.

-Larvae (left) and beetle of Khapra beetle (right) on grains
+Larvae and beetles of Khapra beetle on various grains